Progress report for ONE19-334

 Education & Outreach Activities and Participation Summary

-Farmers reported increased production knowledge in the following areas: nutrient management using cover crops and incorporating them into no till vegetable systems using solarization or occultation (tarping), soil health, pasture management, carbon sequestration strategies and how common agricultural stewardship practices such as plowing, cultivating, plasticulture and timber harvesting affect the carbon footprint of their farm, strategies for optimizing irrigation and how soil moisture monitoring may help save time and money while improving crop health and yield, understanding whether any compostable packaging options are actually better for the environment, emotional coping strategies for stress related to climate change and production-related adaptation strategies.
+Farmers reported increased production knowledge in the following areas: how to engage in legislative policy at the state and national level, nutrient management using cover crops and incorporating them into no till vegetable systems using solarization or occultation (tarping), soil health, pasture management and season extension, carbon sequestration strategies and how common agricultural stewardship practices such as plowing, cultivating, plasticulture and timber harvesting affect the carbon footprint of their farm, strategies for optimizing irrigation and how soil moisture monitoring may help save time and money while improving crop health and yield, understanding whether any compostable packaging options are actually better for the environment, emotional coping strategies for stress related to climate change and production-related adaptation strategies.

-We do not yet have evidence of changes in practices or behavior of the farmers who received education and technical assistance because most of the farm tours and workshops were held this fall.
-We will be surveying participating farms in March to share their intentions of changing practices and behaviors for the 2020 growing season.
+We do not yet have evidence of changes in practices or behavior of the farmers who received education because most of the farm tours and workshops as we will be surveying participating farms in March 2021 to share their intentions of changing practices and behaviors for the 2021 growing season and any outcomes from 2020.
 We will reach out to them during the growing season to confirm implementation and results of any changes made.

 Quotes that indicate the benefit of the project thus far include: